 My earnings are in CHF (Swiss francs).
-One Swiss franc is worth about the same as one US dollar, so you can easily make a comparison.
+One Swiss franc is worth about the same as one US dollar, so you can easily compare.

 The way it works is simple.

-When people search using Google and arrive on my site, and then click on one of the ads that are displayed, Google pays for the click.
+When people search using Google, arrive on my site, and then click on one of the displayed ads, Google pays for the click.

 But it comes with some conditions.

-Ads campaigns will only pay you if you can match your content with advertisers’ expectations.
+Ads campaigns will only pay you if you match your content with advertisers’ expectations.

 In other words, your content must relate to what readers are searching for with a search engine.